andrewcbuensalida/node-crash-course/readme.md

-you.keepvid.tube to download videos from artgrid.io, then upload to amazon s3 for hosting. make the bucket public and the file public, then copy the object url. then make a video element with sourrce pointing to it. dont need to download or upload to s3, could get it from pexels. right click on video, view frame source, then find the mp4.
+you.keepvid.tube to download videos from artgrid.io, then upload to amazon s3 for hosting. make the bucket public and the file public, then copy the object url. then make a video element with sourrce pointing to it. dont need to download or upload to s3, could get it from pexels. right click on video, view frame source, then find the mp4. actually this doesnt work after a day because they deny access.

 where to get website design inspirations: wix, wordpress, codepen.